How to manage Christmas when you’re self-employed

 Working for yourself is demanding, one advantage is that you set your own working hours.
 This level of control over when you work and take time off is something those “normally employed” people would give their right arm for.
 The kids want to go and see Santa?
 You can take them.
 All you have to do to make it possible is to be a good boss to yourself.

 Well maybe not the actual day, they probably don’t have a spare chair.
 But do reach out to them.
 Your business is built on relationships, so you should welcome any opportunity to nourish them.
 You needn’t be extravagant, the old saying “it’s the thought that counts” applies here.
 Send a Christmas email, send cards, send hampers, whatever your budget reaches.
 Let Santa be your marketing team.

 Fun on social media is not just fun, it’s a chance to reach out to potential clients.
-Get involved in conversations and challenges, find out what people are doing for Christmas, spread some Christmas cheer.
+Get involved in conversations and challenges, find out what people are doing for Christmas, and spread some Christmas cheer.
 Think about running a pre-or post-Christmas promotion or sale to catch the attention of those who see your seasonal Tweets and posts.
-At the very least embracing the holidays on social media will get you into the festive spirit, and in the new year you may just have some new leads.
+At the very least embracing the holidays on social media will get you into the festive spirit, and in the new year, you may just have some new leads.

 The first Christmas as self-employed can leave you thinking of the fun your former colleagues are having at their party.
 Remember the whole thing.
 The awkwardness of Gerry from accounts getting drunk, the youngsters from sales complaining about the music, the boss trying way too hard to be your friend.
-Now remember you don’t have to go through that … unless of course you want to splash out on an employee of the year trophy.
+Now, remember you don’t have to go through that … unless of course, you want to splash out on an employee of the year trophy.